-- remove or minimise disadvantages suffered by people due to their protected characteristics; - meet the needs of people with protected characteristics; and - encourage people with protected characteristics to participate in public life or in other activities where their participation is low.

-Fostering good relations involves tackling prejudice and promoting understanding between people who share a protected characteristic and others.

-Two specific duties within the Public Sector Equality Duty require all public bodies to:

-- •Publish information that shows how they have complied with the Equality Duty.

-This is done annually on the Council's website. - •Set equality objectives for the organisation.
+- remove or minimise disadvantages suffered by people due to their protected characteristics; - meet the needs of people with protected characteristics; and - encourage people with protected characteristics to participate in public life or in other activities where their participation is low. - 4.9.
+Fostering good relations involves tackling prejudice and promoting understanding between people who share a protected characteristic and others. - 4.10 Two specific duties within the Public Sector Equality Duty require all public bodies to: - Publish information that shows how they have complied with the Equality Duty.
+This is done annually on the Council's website. - Set equality objectives for the organisation.

-Human Rights
+4.11 Human Rights

-In addition to the specific requirements set out above, six Articles of the European Convention on Human Rights (as described in the Human Rights Act 1998) also have implications for the provision of public services and function.
+In addition to the specific requirements set out above, six Articles of the Human Rights Act 1998 also have implications for the provision of public services and function:

-Article 2: Everyone has the right to life.

-Article 3 No one shall be subjected to ... degrading treatment

-Article 5 Everyone has the right to ... security of person

-Article 8 Everyone has the right to respect for their private and family life, home and correspondence

-Article 9 Everyone has the right to freedom of thought, conscience and religion ... subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, public order, health, morals, or the freedoms of others
+- Article 2 Everyone has the right to life. - Article 3 No one shall be subjected to ... degrading treatment - Article 5 Everyone has the right to ... security of person - Article 8 Everyone has the right to respect for their private and family life, home and correspondence - Article 9 Everyone has the right to freedom of thought, conscience and religion ... subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, public order, health, morals, or the freedoms of others

-Article 10 Everyone has the right to freedom of expression (subject to the same requirements as Article 9), but the exercise of those freedoms carries duties and responsibilities to the rights of others.

-Article 14 Prohibition on Discrimination.
+- Article 10 Everyone has the right to freedom of expression (subject to the same requirements as Article 9), but the exercise of those freedoms carries duties and responsibilities to the rights of others. - Article 14 Prohibition on Discrimination.
 The enjoyment of the rights and freedoms set forth in the convention shall be secured without discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.

-Managing equalities within Woking Borough Council
+5. Managing equalities within Woking Borough Council

-Consultation and engagement

-Consultation and engagement with communities and service users are major elements of designing services that are able to deliver the equality of outcomes that people need.
+- 5.1.
+Consultation and engagement Consultation and engagement with communities and service users are major elements of designing services that are able to deliver the equality of outcomes that people need.
 Improving the Council's performance cannot be done in isolation from those it seeks to serve.
 Involving stakeholders is crucial in order to hear their views about current services and how these can be improved to meet current and emerging needs.
-The Stakeholder Engagement team provides a uniform and robust approach to consultation and engagement across the Council, including the citizen's panel, surveys and focus groups.
+The Engagement team provides a uniform and robust approach to consultation and engagement across the Council, including the residents panel, consultations and focus groups.
 Surreyi provides a comprehensive breakdown of the local population, including social, economic and educational data.
-Ward profiles have been compiled for all wards in Woking.

-Information from all of these activities is used to help the Council shape its service plans each year.
-Links with organisations representing the equality strands have been established.

-Understanding service use and access

-In order to ensure fairness is built into all it does, when policies, services and projects are developed or revised, Equality Impact Assessments are carried out.
+Information from all these activities are used to inform the Council's service plans for each year.
+Links with organisations representing the equality strands have been established. - 5.2.
+Understanding service use and access - In order to ensure fairness is built into all it does, when policies, services and projects are developed or revised, Equality Impact Assessments are carried out.
 The purpose of Equality Impact Assessments is to improve the work of the Council by making sure it does not discriminate against any individual or group and that, where possible, it promotes equality.
 Once customer needs are known and any inequalities that exist highlighted, the Council needs to make sure that those most in need and at a disadvantage can access services to improve their situation.